numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>
 BufferMaxLength is used to define the max length of a buffer.
 It overrides the settings from pipeline limits.
-Only meaningful for UDF and Source vertice as only they do buffer write.
 </p>
 </td>
 </tr>